NikKowPHP/social-brain/chapters/chapter-7.md

 ---
 > **Investigator's Key:**
 > *"Stop trying to be impressive.
 Start by being safe.
 Your first job is to lower the perceived threat level for both your brain and theirs."*
 ---
+> ### **The 1% Upgrade**
+>
+> Next time you're standing in a line (coffee shop, grocery store), try a micro-dose of this protocol.
+Find a shared context ("This line is moving slowly") and offer a low-stakes observation to the person near you ("I'm hoping the coffee is worth it").
+The goal isn't a long conversation, just the small victory of breaking the silence.

+---
 **The Immediate Practice:**
 Use the three-step "Safety Signal" Protocol.